spikegrobstein/digitalocean-dyn-domain/README.md

  * `DO_API_TOKEN` -- the DigitalOcean API token
  * `DYN_HOSTNAME` -- the hostname that we will be updating the IP for
  * `IP_ENDPOINT` -- the URL for the endpoint that returns the IP (`https://example.com/my-ip`)
+ * `STATEFILE` (optional) -- path to the statefile that the tool will use to know whether it needs to update the dns record.
+Default: `./current_ip.txt`

 ## Usage